starlake-ai/starlake/README.md

 You may use Starlake for Extract, Load and Transform steps or any combination of these steps.

-## How is Starlake different ?
+## How is Starlake declarative ?

 Looking at ELT tools, we can see that they are either:
-- __Code based__: They require to write code to define the data pipelines.
-This is the case for example for Databricks or Meltano.
+- __Code based__:This is the case for example for Databricks or Meltano.
-- __GUI based__: They require to use a GUI to define the data pipelines.
-This is the case for example for Apache NiFi, Airbyte or Fivetran.
+- __GUI based__: This is the case for example for Apache NiFi, Airbyte or Fivetran.

 Looking at existing data orchestration tools, we can see that they are either:
-- __Code based__: They require to write code to define the data pipelines.
-This is the case for example for Apache Airflow or Dagster.
+- __Code based__: This is the case for example for Apache Airflow or Dagster.
-- __GUI based__: They require to use a GUI to define the data pipelines.
-This is the case for example for Apache NiFi or StreamSets.
+- __GUI based__: This is the case for example for Apache NiFi or StreamSets.

 Starlake is different because it is declarative, meaning that we define our data pipelines using a YAML DSL (Domain Specific Language)